felipereinven/calendario-economico-el-master/replit.md

 ## Overview

-This application is a professional web application designed to track real-time global economic events and market indicators across 196 countries.
+This application is a professional web application designed to track real-time global economic events and market indicators from 8 major economies (United States, Eurozone, Germany, France, Spain, United Kingdom, China, and Japan).
 Its primary purpose is to provide users with a comprehensive, interactive economic calendar featuring advanced filtering, timezone management, and a clean, responsive interface.
 The project aims to deliver a tool for financial professionals and enthusiasts to monitor critical economic data, similar to platforms like Investing.com.

 ## User Preferences